 2) fantasy novels which included interesting trials and, again, a female lead who lives within palace walls under false pretenses and must constantly be on her guard.

-It was actually so bad that I tried to read Glass Sword after reading those other stories and just literally did not remember any of the characters, plot, or even what the heroine looked like.
-So I think it was a mistake to have read this book.
-I read Red Queen earlier this year and just did not enjoy it at all.
+My confusion was actually so bad that I tried to read Glass Sword after reading those other stories and just literally did not remember any of the characters, plot, or even what the heroine looked like.

 Glass Sword by Victoria Aveyard